What is the ultimate source of energy for all life on Earth? | Channels for Pearson+

 Identify the primary source of energy that drives most natural processes on Earth.

-Consider the role of the Sun in providing energy for photosynthesis, which is the foundation of most food chains.
+Consider the role of the Sun in providing energy through sunlight, which is essential for photosynthesis in plants.

-Understand that the Sun's energy is responsible for weather patterns and climate, influencing wind and water cycles.
+Understand that photosynthesis is the process by which plants convert solar energy into chemical energy, forming the base of the food chain.

-Recognize that while other energy sources like geothermal and nuclear exist, they are not the primary drivers of life processes on Earth.
+Recognize that other forms of energy, such as wind and geothermal, are secondary and often derived from solar energy or Earth's internal processes.

-Conclude that the Sun is the ultimate source of energy for all life on Earth, as it supports both direct and indirect energy needs.
+Conclude that the Sun is the ultimate source of energy for life on Earth, as it powers the majority of ecosystems and weather patterns.

 Watch next